ntausend/TTN.jl/README.md

 ## TODO's

-If you thing we miss a feature not listed below, feel free to write us/open a issue.
+If you think we miss a feature not listed below, feel free to write us/open a issue.

 - Expectation values for global operators (aka $H^2$)
 - Initialization using application to a product state (aka Patron initialization $\rightarrow$ nearly finished)